NOC Tools and Software in 2024: An Operational Perspective

 Outsourcing NOC support to an operationally mature NOC services provider offers a number of advantages over building out a NOC in-house.
 It often lowers both up-front and ongoing costs.
 It enables organizations to utilize their own IT resources better.
 It makes it incredibly easy to scale up and down to reflect changes in the business.

-Outsourcing NOC service to a highly capable support provider is attractive from a tools perspective, too.
+Outsourcing NOC service to a highly capable support provider is also attractive from a tools perspective.
 Take the NMS, for example.
-The high cost of purchasing and integrating a monitoring and management solution only gets higher when multiple, disparate monitoring and management systems sow confusion, create tension between teams, and steal valuable time from revenue-generating projects.
+The high cost of purchasing and integrating a monitoring and management solution only increases when multiple disparate monitoring and management systems sow confusion, create tension between teams, and steal valuable time from revenue-generating projects.

 This problem is extremely common among enterprises and communications service providers—and it's one that strategic NOC outsourcing is perfectly suited to solve.
 Rather than replacing otherwise well-functioning monitoring systems, an expert outsourced NOC service provider can simply fill the operational gap between them, enhance the insights that flow out of them, and standardize everything through a “single pane of glass.